lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 We see from these results that there is effectively no difference between the two models, and so no reason (from this small dataset) to conclude that birds are significantly different from other amniotes (but see xxx).

 Of course, more elaborate comparisons are possible.
 For example, one could compare the fit of four models, as follows: Model 1, constant rates; Model 2, speciation rate in clade A differs from the background; Model 3, extinction rate in clade A differs from the background; and Model 4, both speciation and extinction rates in clade A differ from the background.
 In this case, some of the pairs of models are nested – for example, Model 1 is a special case of Model 2, which is, in turn, a special case of Model 4 – but all four do not make a nested series.
-Here we benefit from using a model selection approach based on AICc.
-We can fit all four models and use their relative number of parameters to calculate AICc scores.
-We can then calculate AICc weights to evaluate the relative support for each of these four models.
+Here we benefit from using a model selection approach based on $AIC_C$.
+We can fit all four models and use their relative number of parameters to calculate $AIC_C$ scores.
+We can then calculate $AIC_C$ weights to evaluate the relative support for each of these four models.
 (As an aside, it might be difficult to differentiate among these four possibilities without a lot of data!)

 But what if you do not have an a priori reason to predict differential diversification rates across clades?
 Or, what if the only reason you think one clade might have a different diversification rate than another is that it has more species?
 (Such reasoning is circular, and will wreak havoc with your analyses!)
 In such cases, we can use methods that allow us to fit general models where diversification rates are allowed to vary across clades in the tree.
 Available methods are relatively recent and a bit beyond the scope of this book.
 Newer methods use Bayesian machinery (especially reversible-jump MCMC) to fit multi-rate models of diversification to comparative datasets (e.g. Alfaro et al. 2009, Rabosky et al. xxx, Ane paper).